Cup-Of-JavaScript/javascript-aws/assignments.md

 # JavaScript AWS Assignments

 # Ex.
 1 CLI S3
-Use CLI to upload a file to S3
+Use the CLI to upload a file to the following S3 bucket: `sia-test-2`.

 # Ex.
 2 AWS-SDK S3
-Use aws-sdk to upload a file to S3
+Use aws-sdk to upload a file to the following S3 bucket: `sia-test-2`.

 # Ex.
 3 API GW
 Create a lambda function that contains the following code: